openfheorg/openfhe-development/src/pke/examples/README.md

 - [polynomial-evaluation.cpp](polynomial-evaluation.cpp): demonstrates an evaluation of a polynomial (power series) using CKKS
 - [pre-buffer.cpp](pre-buffer.cpp): demonstrates use of OpenFHE for encryption, re-encryption and decryption of packed vector of binary data
 - [rotation.cpp](rotation.cpp): demonstrates use of EvalRotate for different schemes
+- [scheme-switching.cpp](scheme-switching.cpp): demonstrates several use cases for switching between CKKS and FHEW ciphertexts
 - [simple-ckks-bootstrapping.cpp](simple-ckks-bootstrapping.cpp): simple example showing CKKS bootstrapping for a ciphertext with full packing
 - [simple-integers.cpp](simple-integers.cpp): simple example showing homomorphic additions, multiplications, and rotations for vectors of integers using BFVrns
 - [simple-integers-bgvrns.cpp](simple-integers-bgvrns.cpp): simple example showing homomorphic additions, multiplications, and rotations for vectors of integers using BGVrns